PrestaShopCorp/docs.cloud.prestashop.com/docs/src/3-prestashop-account/README.md

       "license": "MIT"
     }

 4. Make sure you replace every occurrence of `<module_name>` with the actual name of your module.

+5. Run the `composer install` command to implement the new dependencies.

 ## Edit the <module_name>.php File